matthewlefler/devcade-onboard-ui-revamp/README.md

 A user named `devcade`

-`apt install xterm openbox` and friends (I dont actually know what all is installed)
+`apt install xterm openbox compton` and friends (I dont actually know what all is installed)

 ### Daemon